loichyan/meow.nvim/README.md

     import_cache = "token for cache", -- enable
     import_cache = "",                -- disable
 }

+-- Additionally, you can enable `vim.loader` for further performance: vim.loader.enable()
 ```

 If an import is cached, all submodules in the root directory of that import are
 collected into a single module.
 Import caching reduces I/O loads when searching
 for and sourcing submodules.
 This is especially effective on mobile devices (for
 instance, in Termux), but may be unnecessary on desktops.
 The downside of this
-feature is that when a submodule is merged into the cached module, it loses
+feature is that when a submodule is merged into the cached module, it loses some
-useful debug information, which is particularly evident when runtime errors
+debug information, which is particularly evident when runtime errors occur.
-occur.

 ## 🎯 Goals